bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can perform the method: any user
+> Who can execute the method: any user

 The method `crm.lead.delete` removes a lead and all associated objects, such as connections to other entities, lead history, timeline records, etc.